svr-js/svrouter/README.md

 Returns: the SVRouter router (so that you can chain the methods for routes or pass-throughs)

 The function adds middleware compatible with the `router` library to the SVRouter router.
+Middleware that depends on Express's request and response properties may not work.

 The _middleware_ parameter has these arguments of middleware compatible with the `router` library:
  - _req_ - the request object